MJ-0001/budget-tracker/README.md

 ## Description:

 This application dynamically tracks a user's cashflow; a balance is generated for funds paid in, and every expenditure is recorded and taken off of the balance.
-A dynamic bar chart graphic updates with every adjustment to visualise expenditure over time.
+A chart provides visual representation of expenditure over time and updates automatically.

 Most importantly the app works offline, JavaScript service-worker and web-manifest scripts handle offline caching of files and data.
 When the app is able to connect to a network again, the data synchronises with MongoDB.

 ---